 There are opposing views as to whether the permission of rightsholders is needed to perform TDM on texts that are protected by copyright.
 Some say that mining is not different from reading and, thus, should be free and unrestricted.
 Others believe that TDM falls under the scope of protection of copyright.
 If TDM is a copyright-protected activity, then a mandatory EU-wide copyright exception needs to be in place to facilitate research and innovation across the EU.
 Such an exception should permit TDM by anyone, for any purpose, thus ensuring that “the right to read is the right to mine.”

-The negotiators have agreed to leave the scope of the mandatory exception largely unchanged.
+The negotiators have agreed to leave the scope of the original exception largely unchanged.
 It allows TDM only “for the purposes of scientific research".
 In addition to research organisations, cultural heritage institutions have been added as beneficiaries.
 All other users will need to rely on a more limited additional exception, which would allow TDM only if rightsholders of the underlying works don’t object to it.
-The question of whether this additional limited TDM exception should be mandatory or optional is still to be decided.

-Even if the limited exception would be mandatory the result would still be innovation- and user-hostile.
-Instead of a clear rule ("the right to read is the right to mine") anyone wanting to engage in TDM in the EU will need to navigate a complicated set of rules before doing so.
+The result is both innovation- and user-hostile.
+Instead of a clear rule ("the right to read is the right to mine") anyone wanting to engage in TDM in the EU will need to navigate a complicated set of rules before being able to find out if she is entitled to do so, or if a license needs to be sought.
 This will likely deter many users from engaging in TDM.

 Text and data mining is not directly addressed in the InfoSoc Directive.
 However, Art 5(1) provides a mandatory exception for “Temporary acts of reproduction,” and arguably this would include some types of acts relevant to the process of TDM.
 In addition, Art 5(3)(a) provides for an exception “for the sole purpose of illustration for teaching or scientific research,” but this exception is optional, thus not harmonised among all EU Member States.